bridget-basiq/developers/content/Getting-Started/1+API-Basics/security.md

 </code-block>

 ### iOS bundle identifier
 An iOS bundle identifier can be used to restrict the use of an application ID / `x-app-identifier` on any iOS application.
-To use this restriction you will need to send your bundle identifier with every request by using the `x-app-identifier` header.
+To use this restriction, you will need to send your bundle identifier with every request by using the `x-app-identifier` header.

 The bundle identifier is a unique identifier within the Apple ecosystem and uses a reverse domain notation.
 Here is an example of such identifier; `com.example.app.ios`.